trulsedv/kronos_rpa/README.md

 # kronos_rpa
-Attempt to use a tonne of time, to save a bit of time, when noting down my use of time.
+use of a tonne time,
+to save a bit of time,
+when noting down my time.